 - Sanford Health joins COVIDSafeZones Coalition of businesses

 - Sanford is official mobile COVID-19 testing partner of PGA

-Posted In Aberdeen, Alexandria, Bemidji, Beresford, Bismarck, Brookings, Canby, Canton-Inwood, Chamberlain, Clear Lake, Coronavirus, Detroit Lakes, Fargo, Frequently Asked Questions, Immunizations, Jackson, Jamestown, Luverne, Mitchell, Pathology, Pierre, Sheldon, Sioux Falls, Thief River Falls, Tracy, Vermillion, Wahpeton, Watertown, Webster, Westbrook, Windom, Worthington
+Posted In Aberdeen, Alexandria, Bemidji, Beresford, Bismarck, Brookings, Canby, Canton-Inwood, Chamberlain, Clear Lake, COVID-19, Detroit Lakes, Fargo, Frequently Asked Questions, Immunizations, Jackson, Jamestown, Luverne, Mitchell, Pathology, Pierre, Sheldon, Sioux Falls, Thief River Falls, Tracy, Vermillion, Wahpeton, Watertown, Webster, Westbrook, Windom, Worthington